UpstageAI/evalverse/README.md

 ## Welcome to Evalverse!
 Evalverse is a freely accessible, open-source project designed to support your LLM (Large Language Model) evaluation needs.
 We provide a simple, standardized, and user-friendly solution for the processing and management of LLM evaluations, catering to the needs of AI research engineers and scientists.
-Further, we support no-code evaluation processes for people who may have less experience working with LLMs.
+We also support no-code evaluation processes for people who may have less experience working with LLMs.
+Moreover, you will receive a well-organized report with figures summarizing the evaluation results.
 <div align="center"><img alt="architecture" src="assets/architecture.png" width=700></div>

 </br>